Maleric view of the chateau!

 2013 Haut Bailly 91p

 Tasted twice - last time in October 2017.
 Consistent notes.
 64% C. Sauvignon + 34% Merlot + 2% C.Franc, short harvest between 1st and 10th October, poor flowering, small grapes, and rigorous selection resulted in low yield.
-Fruity and marked by gentle vinification and careful extraction.
+Fruity is marked by gentle vinification and careful extraction.
 Not perfect ripeness here, but the combination of round, soft, and tasty fruit and soft and gentle tannin seems adequate.
 This wine won't last long and will be enjoyed early while we wait for big vintages like 2010, 2014, 2015, and 2016 to be ready to drink.
 Therefore, this wine is perfect to be on many restaurants' wine lists.

 2012 Haut Bailly 93p

 Tasted three times - last time in September 2018.
 Consistent notes.
-60% C. Sauvignon + 40% Merlot, harvest between 27th September and 15th October.
+60% C. Sauvignon + 40% Merlot, harvested between 27th September and 15th October.
 This vintage produced delicious wines with lovely, silky fruit/tannin, elegant, round, tasty, and eminent drinkability.
 They lack the intensity, concentration, and body of big vintages, but you can't take the sheer pleasure and captivating approach from these wines.
 Haut Bailly fits perfectly in this description and role!

 2011 Haut Bailly 93p

 Tasted three times - last time in September 2019.
 Consistent notes.
-50% C.Sauvignon + 47% Merlot + 3% C.Franc, 20 days harvest between 9th September and 29th September.
-There was a low yield for C.Sauvignon and a normal one for Merlot.
-A different style here than in 2012.
+50% C. Sauvignon + 47% Merlot + 3% C.Franc, 20 days harvest between 9th September and 29th September.
+There was a low yield for C. Sauvignon and a normal one for Merlot.
+It's a different style here than in 2012.
 This wine is similar to 2014.
 It's a well-balanced wine, mineral, a bit smoky, and with a firm finish.
 Splendid effort.

 2010 Haut Bailly 96p